 President Palace

-Currently, the Presidential Palace is only used as a place to welcome officials and organize state events.
-The Palace grounds are planted with many trees, today there are still many large ancient trees.
+Currently, the Presidential Palace is used only to welcome officials and host state events.
+The Palace grounds are planted with many trees; today, there are still many large ancient trees.
 Inside the Presidential Palace, public access is limited.

 Visiting President Ho Chi Minh Mausoleum